jisosomppi/log-analysis/builds/readonlyREST.md

 **Create a Configuration Snippet Pointing to the SSL Key and Certificate**
 first, let's create a new Nginx configuration snippet in the /etc/nginx/snippets directory.
 To properly distinguish the purpose of this file, let's call it `self-signed.conf`:
 `sudoedit /etc/nginx/snippets/self-signed.conf`
-Adding the lines:
+Add the lines:
 ```
 ssl_certificate /etc/ssl/certs/nginx-selfsigned.crt;
 ssl_certificate_key /etc/ssl/private/nginx-selfsigned.key;